 Yeti Roadie 24

 Sometimes you don't need that much space, but you do need excellent performance.
 That's where the Yeti Roadie 24 comes into play.
 Just as we've come to expect from Yeti products over the years, the ruggedness of the Roadie model doesn't disappoint.
 A beefy, integrated hinge in the sturdy rotomolded exterior protects contents from the trials of all your outdoor adventures.
-It's built to be a seat when you finally reach your destination (Yeti even sells a seat cushion to go with it).
-This latest version of the Roadie includes several upgrades, including redesigned latches that let you easily open the lid one-handed and a flexible, webbing top handle.
-The Roadie 24 is just over 13 inches inside, which allows most wine and 2L bottles to stand upright.
+It's built to be a seat when you finally reach your destination (Yeti even sells a seat cushion to go with it, though we haven't tested it yet).
+This latest version of the Roadie includes numerous upgrades we love, including redesigned latches that let you easily open the lid one-handed and a flexible, webbing top handle.
+The Roadie 24 is just over 13 inches tall inside, which allows standard wine and 2L bottles to stand upright.
 The Roadie also outlasted all other personal-sized models in our insulation testing.
+Just as its name suggests, this little box has proved itself to be our go-to road trip companion.

 It's our favorite personal model, but it's not perfect.
-The Roadie 24's webbing top handle is a bit short.
-This makes it more comfortable to carry but also leaves the handle in the way of opening the lid.
-It has to be specifically pushed out of the way each time.
+The webbing top handle is a bit short.
+This makes it more comfortable to carry but also frequently positions the handle in a way where it inhibits opening the lid.
 It also lacks a drainage port, and this version doesn't boast the IGBC certification of larger Yeti hard coolers.
-Because it's so small, though, we hardly miss those extra features.
-Our biggest disappointment is that the Roadie is not airtight or leakproof — a letdown from an otherwise impressive model.
-It's also expensive compared to others.
-If you don't often need a small ice chest, we think the Igloo BMX 25 is a better value for your money, but if your cooler comes with you everywhere and needs to be the best and withstand the most, there's no other personal icebox we'd recommend more for the task than the Roadie 24.
+Yet, because it's so small (relatively speaking), we hardly miss those extra features.
+The Roadie is not airtight or leakproof—a minor letdown from an otherwise impressive model due (in large part) to a sizeable gap left where the ends of the rubber seal meet, that's only covered by a piece of fabric tape.
+It's also almost alarmingly expensive compared to others.
+If you don't often need a small ice chest, we think the Igloo BMX 25 is a better value for your money, but if your cooler comes with you everywhere and needs to be the best and withstand the most, there's no other personal icebox we'd recommend more for the task than the rugged Yeti Roadie 24.

 Read review: Yeti Roadie 24